GreenDelta/olca-schema/intro.md

 # openLCA schema

-The openLCA schema is the data exchange format for openLCA.
+The openLCA schema is the data exchange format of openLCA.
 It is the only format that supports all modeling features of openLCA and thus, a lossless data exchange.